-The Finance and Administration Committee Staff recommends the Board approve the August 2018 Treasurer's Report.
+Staff requests that the Finance and Administration Committee forward the Preliminary August 2018 Treasurer's Report to the Board of Directors for approval.

-At tachments: 1.
-August 2018 Treasurer's Report
+1. August 2018 Treasurer's Report

 LIVERMORE AMADOR VALLEY TRANSIT AUTHORITY BALANCE SHEET FOR THE PERIOD ENDING: August 31, 2018